MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-win10-app-presentation-mode.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="07/18/2017"
+   ms.date="10/13/2017"
    ms.author="maggies"/>

-# View Power BI presentation mode on Surface Hub & Windows 10
+# View reports in presentation mode on Surface Hub & Windows 10 - Power BI

 You can display reports in presentation mode on Surface Hub, and display dashboards, reports, and tiles in full-screen mode on Windows 10 devices.